tchojnacki/esolangs/brainfuck/README.md

 > Brainfuck is an esoteric programming language created in 1993 by Urban Müller.
 Notable for its extreme minimalism, the language consists of only eight simple commands, a data pointer and an instruction pointer.
 While it is fully Turing complete, it is not intended for practical use, but to challenge and amuse programmers [^1].

-## Features

-- Fully implemented lexer, parser, bytecode generator, optimizer and interpreter.
-- Can be used as a binary or library.
-- Covered by unit, property and integration tests.
-- Reading code from file, as an argument or from stdin.
-- Conventions:
-  - Starting cell index: 0
-  - Cell size: 8 bit unsigned
-  - Cell overflow: wrapping (customizable)
-  - Tape length: 30 000 (customizable)
-  - Tape overflow: wrapping (customizable)

 ## Examples

 ### Binary